INTRODUCTION

 - It is essential to be punctual at all times.

-- When the bell rings (at 8.50 a.m., 10.45 a.m. and 12.55 p.m.) ) pupils are to line up promptly and properly in their designated area.
-Each teacher takes his / her class quietly to their classroom.
+- When the bell rings (at 8.50 a.m., 10.45 a.m. and 12.55 p.m.) pupils in Junior Infants and Senior Infants are to line up promptly and properly in their designated area.
+Infant class teachers collect their class and bring children quietly to their classroom.

 - Pupils are not allowed back into the school building at “sos” or lunchtime, unless given express permission by a member of staff.